-Note: Invariably the organization will have been in contact with the technical committee or subcommittee officers prior to submitting its application and in these cases the technical committee or subcommittee officers should ensure that the organization is aware of their obligations as given in clause 1.17.1 i.e., copyright, agreeing to the ISO/IEC procedures including IPR, and patent rights.
+NOTE Invariably the organization will have been in contact with the technical committee or subcommittee officers prior to submitting its application and in these cases the technical committee or subcommittee officers should ensure that the organization is aware of their obligations as given in clauses 1.17.1 i.e. copyright, agreeing to ISO/IEC procedures including IPR, and patent rights.

-- The Office of the COE will confirm that the eligibility criteria have been fulfilled and then consult with the National Body where the organization making the application has its headquarters; - In case of objections from the National Body where the organization making the application has its headquarters, the matter will be referred to the technical management board for decision; - If there is no objection from the National Body where the organization making the application has its headquarters, the application will be sent to the technical committee or subcommittee secretary with a request to circulate it for vote; - Approval criterion for category A or B liaisons is a 2/3rds majority of P-members voting to approve.
+- The Office of the CEO will confirm that the eligibility criteria have been fulfilled and then consult with the National Body where the organization making the application has its headquarters; - In case of objection from the National Body where the organization making the application has its headquarters, the matter will be referred to the technical management board for decision; - If there is no objection from the National Body where the organization making the application has its headquarters, the application will be sent to the technical committee or subcommittee secretary with a request to circulate it for vote.

-1.17.2.2 At the working group level (Category C liaisons)
+1.17.3 Acceptance (Category A, B and C liaisons)